ircv3/ircv3-specifications/extensions/sts.md

 ### Handling tokens with unknown keys

-A server tells a client that is already connected securely that the client must use secure connections for roughly a year, but the value of the STS capability also contains some tokens whose keys the client does not understand.
+A server tells a secure client to use secure connections for roughly a year, but the value of the STS capability also contains tokens the client doesn't recognise.

     Secure Client: CAP LS 302
            Server: CAP * LS :draft/sts=unknown,duration=31536000,foo=bar